hannahandboba/FinalTutorial/README.md

 # Tutorial: Converting Decimal Numbers to Common Number Systems
 ## *Created by: Hannah Overman*

-Summary: In this tutorial, you will learn how to convert between common computer number systems, including decimal, binary, hexadecimal, and octal.
+Summary: In this tutorial, you will learn how to convert from decimal numbers to common computer number systems, including binary, hexadecimal, and octal.

 Required Knowledge or Experience: None!
 This tutorial is for beginners!